 Internationally: Dr Rubin has an extensive group of collaborators and this Future Fellowship will give him the resources needed to maintain and further develop these collaborations through joint workshops, research visits, and

 regular meetings with colleagues in Sydney.
 These collaborations will directly benefit the students and faculty at UNSW, and thus enhance the position of UNSW in the international academic community.
-Notable collaborators are the world leaders Moshe Vardi in the area of Automata Theory and Formal Methods (Rice University, Godel Prize, ACM Presidential Award, 40K+ citations), Michael Wooldridge in the area of Multi-agent Systems (Oxford University, ACM Fellow, AAAI Fellow, EURAI Fellow, AISB Fellow, BCS Fellow, 60K+citations), Giuseppe De Giacomo (Sapienza University of Rome, ACM Fellow, AAAI Fellow, EurAI Fellow, 17000+ citations) in the area of Knowledge Representation, Hector Geffner in the area of Automated Planning (Pompeu Fabra, 6K+ citations), and Alessio Lomuscio in the area of verification for Multi-agent systems (Imperial College London, 6K+ citations).
+Notable collaborators are the world leaders MosProf.
+M.Y.
+Vardi in the area of Automata Theory and Formal Methods (Rice University, Karen Ostrum George Distinguished Service Professor in Computational Engineering and Director of the Ken Kennedy Institute for Information Technology, Godel Prize, ACM Presidential Award, 40K+ citations), Prof. M. Wooldridge in the area of Multi-agent Systems (Oxford University, ACM Fellow, AAAI Fellow, EURAI Fellow, AISB Fellow, BCS Fellow, 60K+citations), Prof. Giuseppe De Giacomo (Sapienza University of Rome, ACM Fellow, AAAI Fellow, EurAI Fellow, 17000+ citations) in the area of Knowledge Representation, Prof. H. Geffner in the area of Automated Planning (Pompeu Fabra, 6K+ citations), and Prof. A. Lomuscio in the area of verification for Multi-agent systems (Imperial College London, 6K+ citations).
 All these world leaders have confirmed their participation in the project.
 In particular, Giuseppe De Giacomo has suggested he would visit Dr Rubin at UNSW.

 Infrastructure, Facilities and Major Equipment: The department will provide access to libraries, computing facilities, and office equipment.